mocha-opts/awesome-stars-coconut/README.md

 ## Rust

+*   [DioxusLabs/dioxus](https://github.com/DioxusLabs/dioxus) - Fullstack app framework for web, desktop, and mobile.

+*   [emilk/egui](https://github.com/emilk/egui) - egui: an easy-to-use immediate mode GUI in Rust that runs on both web and native

+*   [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
+It provides you the material to quickly teach Rust.

 *   [rust-lang/rust-clippy](https://github.com/rust-lang/rust-clippy) - A bunch of lints to catch common mistakes and improve your Rust code.
 Book: https://doc.rust-lang.org/clippy/

 *   [tokio-rs/mini-redis](https://github.com/tokio-rs/mini-redis) - Incomplete Redis client and server implementation using Tokio - for learning purposes only